Cornell-MAE-UG/fa25-portfolio-abbymiller1/_projects/2025-heart feedback control.md

 title: Heart Feedback Control
 description: System Dynamics project on feedback control of the Windkessel model
 technologies: [MATLAB]
-image: /assets/images/spaceship-design.jpg
+image: /assets/images/3260_heartbeat.png
 ---

 Our group studied arteries near the heart as low pass filters.
 The heartbeat can be modeled as a frequency input, with arterial compliance and resistance mediating the ultimate output blood pressure.
 Though the heart moves blood in beats, the arteries manage to supply the body with a constant flow because of their ability to act as low pass filters.
 Throughout this study, we created open and closed loop models and studied disturbance rejection.
 Additionally, we researched the function of a 3 and 4 element Windkessel model, which add impedance and inertance as components of the system.

 Context: The Two-Element Windkessel Arterial Model
 	The human heart is a complex biological system that affects all other parts of the body in one way or another.
 Its primary function is to pump blood to the rest of the body, sustaining life and keeping the body up and running.
 For the purposes of this project, we have simplified the overall model of the heart, and focused on the windkessel effect.
 The windkessel effect is a mechanism within the heart and the major arteries that control and level out the flow of blood from a pumping heart to the rest of the body.
 As a heart beats, it sends unequal amounts of blood during diastole vs systole.
 In order to give the body a constant, equal stream of flow, the arteries will expand and contract themselves to act as a reservoir when the heart is pumping more blood out in systole, and push the stored blood out when the heart is filling in diastole.
 This phenomenon is shown in the two diagrams below.
 [1]
 ![Diagram showing the movement in arteries due to the windkessel effect[1]]({{ "/assets/images/3260_arteries.png" | relative_url }}){:width="600px"}
+Figure 1: Diagram showing the movement in arteries due to the windkessel effect during diastole (a) and systole (b) [1]

 In this way, the body receives a constant amount of blood flow no matter what the heart is doing.
 The effectiveness of the windkessel is relative to parameters, not exclusive to, but including compliance and resistance.
 Compliance deals with the elasticity of the arteries in the heart, determining how well they will expand, and therefore how much blood can be stored within them before being pushed out.
 Compliance will often decrease with things like aging, smoking, or even diabetes which means the heart has to work harder and will result in an increase of blood pressure.
 Resistance relates to how easily the blood flows through the arteries, affected by use of drugs such as nicotine and cocaine, as well as being increased by stress and anxiety which makes it harder for the heart to pump the required amount of blood to the rest of the body.
 Using resistance and compliance within the arteries creates a 2-element system that can be analyzed in various ways.
 The actual heartbeat can be considered an input to the system, which controls overall blood flow.
 For this simplified model, it can be thought of as a sinusoidal input.